 ” As a starting point, stop thinking about social media in the same way you think of traditional marketing campaigns, and start thinking in terms of bringing people together around a common interest.
 Edelman recently released the results of its 2012 Trust Barometer survey.
 That is, except in Canada.
 Results of the 2012 Canadian Trust Barometer.
 Implications for Social Media.

 APRIL 5, 2012

-asked this of some astute marketing people recently, and their answer was to rely more on facts than opinions or puffed-up superiority claims.
+I asked this of some astute marketing people recently, and their answer was to rely more on facts than opinions or puffed-up superiority claims.
 Jim Signorelli is the founder and CEO of ESW Partners, a Chicago-based marketing firm and author of the new book, StoryBranding: Creating Stand-Out Brands Through the Power of Story.
 Note: I don’t run many guest posts here, but I found the piece below really interesting.
 The following is a guest post by Jim Signorelli.
 Let me know what you think.
 How could anyone expect to sell anything this way?
 Right?
-So why would I do such a thing?
+I am terrific! branding

 The Top Misused Words in PR